Mark-A-Dean/Mark-A-Dean/README.md

 ## What am I currently doing?

-* Studying Python by taking [Complete Python Mastery](https://codewithmosh.com/p/python-programming-course-beginners) from [Code with Mosh](https://codewithmosh.com/).
+* Studying Python with [Complete Python Mastery](https://codewithmosh.com/p/python-programming-course-beginners) from [Code with Mosh](https://codewithmosh.com/).
-    * With VA's adoption of Azure Cloud, Agile, and—to some extent—Power BI (visualizations), I see the need to transfer from a PowerShell programmer into Python.
+    * With VA's adoption of Azure Cloud (and Power BI and its visualizations to some extent), I see the need to transfer from a PowerShell programmer into Python.

 ## Interests

-- Data design and wrangling.
+- Data design (i.e., modeling) and wrangling.
 - Metadata cataloging and vocabulary mapping.
 - Trail running, soccer, and reading.